 The videos linked below show both methods.

-Now that you know how to do invisible locs, let’s look at 30 cute invisible locs hairstyles you need to try.
+Now that you know how to do invisible locs, let’s look at 70 cute invisible locs hairstyles and how to style ideas you need to try.

 Invisible locs come in many lengths and size variants alike.